"Use it or lose it": Chesterfield Vicar Lane businesses urge residents to shop local ahead of Independents' weekend

 Independent businesses in Chesterfield have warned they will only survive if support from residents continues, urging the community to shop local on Independents’ Day weekend.

-The campaign which runs this weekend from tomorrow (Saturday, July 3) till Sunday, July 4 aims to promote independent retail businesses across the UK.
+The campaign which ran over the weekend from Saturday, July 3 till Sunday, July 4 aimed to promote independent retail businesses across the UK.

-Independents’ Day itself takes place on Sunday and is designed to rally support for local enterprises which account for around 65% of the approximately 290,000 retail outlets nationwide.
+Independent ’ Day itself took place on Sunday and was dubbed a success by business owners, after it was designed to rally support for local enterprises which account for around 65% of the approximately 290,000 retail outlets nationwide.

 Vicar Lane Shopping Centre in Chesterfield town centre, which houses a number of popular independent businesses, is encouraging residents to go out and support the retailers on their doorstep after owners warned the community needs to ‘use them or lose them’.